Originally published in the fall 2012 issue of The Loupe, as “Trailblazer for Women Leads UA Art into the Future,” by Rachel Dobson.

 Liles supported her colleagues as well as her students in their research and career paths.
 Other people’s successes genuinely made her happy.
 Professor Mindy Nancarrow remembers that while she was working on her first book on the Spanish painter, Bartolomé Estéban Murillo, Liles encouraged her scholarship and helped her connect with other scholars in her field.
 “She made me feel like I was special,” Nancarrow remembers.
 Liles has always had a strong network of colleagues around the country who were also friends.
 Artist Dorothy Gillespie, Pace Gallery founder Arne Glimcher, Met Museum librarian Robert Kaufmann and art historian Eleanor Tufts are a few examples.

 SECAC was one of the annual events that allowed Liles to network and meet with friends and colleagues from all across the region.
 The Southeastern College Art Conference (SECAC), which she described recently as “like a little family,” is still the leading professional organization for art academics in the Southeast.
-Liles served as its president for a year and was on its Board of Directors for seventeen years.
+Liles served as its president 1978-79 and was on its Board of Directors for seventeen years.
 She organized and chaired two annual meetings, at UALR in 1978 and at UA in 1986.
 In 1989 she was honored by SECAC with their Distinguished Service Award and was paid tribute by one of her oldest friends, John Schnorrenberg, professor emeritus of art history at UAB.
 Another friend and colleague at Arkansas, Lloyd W. Benjamin III (now President Emeritus and Trustee Professor of Indiana State University), wrote, “Virginia has been a constant presence at SECAC and significant contributor to art history in the South.”

 A Leader Among Her Peers